 - Then, repeat once or more per day (the more frequently you do this, the better the chance of pollination).

-If you hand pollinate at different times of the day, you are more likely to do it at a time when the humidity is working in your favor.
+If you hand pollinate several times per day, you are more likely to do it at a time when the humidity level is in your favor.

 You can also simulate wind with a handheld fan.
 Another option is to shake the pepper plant gently, which will stimulate the release of pollen in the flowers.